YOUR SOURCE FOR INTERACTIVE HISTORY SIMULATIONS AND ENGAGING ACTIVITIES

 The activity begins with 8 groups representing European Countries.
 At the start, each country has natural resources and industrial production that are equal in size.
 Groups have the option of spending their national income on:

 As students make their decisions, they are watching and learning from each other.
 When students invest in technology, their industrial production increases.
 Income will only grow if countries have markets to sell to and natural resources to supply industrial production.

-Students will choose a country in Asia or Africa to conquer and spend military credits totaling whatever the National Defense number is of that country.
-The teacher will then turn that country to the color of the European country that conquered it and add the Natural Resources and Market numbers to the spreadsheet.
+In round 2, students start by rolling for technology again.
+Next, students will choose a country in Asia or Africa to conquer and spend part of their income on military credits totaling whatever the National Defense number is of that country (Green Box).

 The teacher will then click on that country and select the European country that conquered it which will add the Natural Resources and Market numbers to their country's stockpiles.